railroadmedia/railcontent/docs/README-API-Datum.md

 Create a new content datum record based on request data and return the new created datum data in JSON format.

+Only users with 'create.content.data' ability can create content datum.

 ### Request Example